jaketrent/debtfree/content/thing/search-free.md

 - ""
 title: "In Search of Free"
 width: 1
+description: "We didn't budget any spending money."
 ---

-We really enjoyed very little extra spending money.
 So we were really suckers for anyone that offered us a deal.
-If a salesman came to our door and said, "Hey, listen to our 2 hour monologue on why you should buy a water softener.", we\'d do it for the $25 Texas Roadhouse gift certificate payoff.
+If a salesman came to our door and said, "Hey, listen to our 2 hour monologue on why you should buy a water softener.", we'd do it for the $25 Texas Roadhouse gift certificate payoff.
 It was worth it.
 We had earned it.

 <!--more-->